Vylié History, Family Crest & Coats of Arms

 Interestingly, "the present coat of arms is said to have been assumed in the reign of Edward I., as a badge of Sir Richard de Villars' services in the crusades."
 The previous shield was "Sable, three cinquefoils argent."

-Important Dates for the Vylié family
+Early History of the Vylié family

 This web page shows only a small excerpt of our Vylié research.
 Another 130 words (9 lines of text) covering the years 1485, 1544, 1531, 1532, 1537, 1538, 1539, 1550, 1606, 1574, 1626, 1621, 1625, 1620, 1689, 1656, 1711, 1591, 1657, 1592, 1628, 1628, 1687, 1682, 1721, 1654, 1693 and 1907 are included under the topic Early Vylié History in all our PDF Extended History products and printed products wherever possible.